intershop/intershop-pwa/docs/concepts/cms-integration.md

 UPDATE src/app/cms/cms.module.ts (4956 bytes)
 ```

-> **Visual Studio Code Integration**
-> For Visual Studio Code there is an extension that offers comfortable usage options for the schematics, see [Angular Schematics](https://marketplace.visualstudio.com/items?itemName=cyrilletuzi.angular-schematics).

 ## Integration with an External CMS

 Since the Intershop PWA can integrate any other REST API in addition to the ICM REST API, it should not be a problem to integrate an external 3rd party CMS that provides an own REST API, instead of using the integrated ICM CMS.